 Development and financial contributions are recognised as revenue when the Council provides, or is able to provide, the service for which the contribution was charged.
-Otherwise, development and financial contributions are recognised as liabilities until such time as the Council provides, or is able to provide, the service.
+Otherwise, development and financial contributions are recognised as liabilities until such time as the Council provides, or is able to provide, the service

-Waka Kotahi NZ Transport Agency roading subsidies
+New Zealand Transport Agency roading subsidies

-The Council receives funding assistance from Waka Kotahi, which subsidises part of the costs of maintenance and capital expenditure on the local roading infrastructure.
+The Council receives funding assistance from the New Zealand Transport Agency, which subsidises part of the costs of maintenance and capital expenditure on the local roading infrastructure.
 The subsidies are recognised as revenue upon entitlement, as conditions pertaining to eligible expenditure have been fulfilled.